Data Protection Policy Statement

 - associated University policies, procedures and guidance on the provisions and practical implementation of the Act

 2. These requirements apply to all personal data created and received, regardless of where it is held and irrespective of the ownership of the equipment used, if the processing is for Edinburgh Napier University purposes.

 3. Any breach of the University's policies, procedures or guidance may result in the University being legally liable for the consequences and internal disciplinary action being taken.

-1. The University's Governance Officer (Data Protection & Legal) is responsible for day-to-day compliance, developing guidance and providing advice and training to staff
+3. Governance Services are responsible for overseeing compliance, developing guidance and providing advice and training to employees.

 The Data Protection Act sets out eight principles governing the use of personal information with which all University users must comply unless an exemption applies.
 These principles ensure that personal information is: